 The thought of winding back the clock to the start discourages any homeowner with a 30 years mortgage from considering refinancing.
 The idea that refinancing is like starting over often comes from individuals who do not get down to brass tacks.
 So far, the financial benefits accrued from refinancing a 30 years mortgage outweigh the disadvantages.

-In particular, refinancing lowers the monthly payments, reduces the rate of interest, changes the loan to a fixed-rate mortgage from an adjustable rate mortgage.
+In particular, refinancing lowers the monthly payments, reduces the rate of interest, and changes the loan to a fixed-rate mortgage from an adjustable-rate mortgage.
 It can leverage the equity in the house to get a cash-out that pushes you further away from being on the breadline.
-Moreover, there are other options for refinancing such as prepay and refinance and prepay.
+Moreover, there are other options for refinancing such as prepay and refinancing and prepay.

-- Decreases the term of the loan — Most homeowners prefer the 30 year mortgage, which to them likely makes a lot of financial sense; however, shrinking the loan term may appeal more to those seeking to clear their mortgage quick.
+- Decreases the term of the loan — Most homeowners prefer the 30-year mortgage, which to them likely makes a lot of financial sense; however, shrinking the loan term may appeal more to those seeking to clear their mortgage quickly.
 So, through restarting, you can opt for a shorter loan duration.

-- Use the equity in the house to get a cash-out — the cash out refinance can offer additional financial aid such as fund a home improvement project, pay off debts, fund big purchases, etc.
+- Use the equity in the house to get a cash-out — the cash-out refinance can offer additional financial aid such as funding a home improvement project, paying off debts, funding big purchases, etc.

-Why Restarting your 30 Years Mortgage is a Bad Idea
+Why Restarting your 30-Year Mortgage is a Bad Idea

-On the flip side, restarting your 30 year mortgage has its better share of disadvantages.
-Refinancing your 30 year mortgage commences the amortization process, which may lengthen the payment period.
-For instance, if you have paid your mortgage for seven years then opt to refinance with a new 30 year mortgage, you end up making monthly payments for 37 years.
+On the flip side, restarting your 30-year mortgage has its better share of disadvantages.
+Refinancing your 30-year mortgage commences the amortization process, which may lengthen the payment period.
+For instance, if you have paid your mortgage for seven years and then opt to refinance with a new 30-year mortgage, you end up making monthly payments for 37 years.

 However, for some individuals, this plan sounds good.
 For example, if you have been paying your loan for 10 or 20 years, then the lifetime interest may not make financial sense in the long term considering the extra costs involved.
-Overall, the majority of homeowners refinance to shortened terms that do not lengthen the mortgage payment period such as a 15 or 20-year mortgage and often provides low-interest rates as opposed to a 30 year mortgage.
+Overall, the majority of homeowners refinance to shortened terms that do not lengthen the mortgage payment period such as a 15 or 20-year mortgage and often provide low-interest rates as opposed to a 30-year mortgage.